 Our sustainable prefab homes all feature double-glazed windows with five-star Window Energy Rating System (WERS) glass.
 In addition to windows, installing curtains and blinds or allowing for awnings and shutters in the building design can also reduce heat transfer through windows.

 Bonus tip: choose energy saving appliances

 Make your sustainable home even more energy efficient by choosing appliances with high energy rating and high WELS rating labels.

 After taking the time to build a new sustainable home, it wouldn’t make sense to fill it up with old appliances with poor energy efficiency.
 Particularly if you’ve gone off the grid and are dependent on renewable energy sources.
 After all, you don’t want to be burning through your energy without a grid-connected power as back-up.

-Our eco-friendly prefabricated modular homes include a seven-star energy rating and come with a 1.98kw solar power system and 10,000 litre water tank.
+As energy efficient home builders our homes include a seven-star energy rating and come with a 1.98kw solar power system and 10,000 litre water tank.
 Talk to the Ecoliv team about building a new energy efficient home.